linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/BMW Valuation Multiples.md

 BMW and Volkswagen have the lowest ROIC values among the group.
 For BMW,  this could be due to:

 1. Lower NOPAT: - BMW's NOPAT is $7,  424.90 million.
 Comparing this with Mercedes-Benz ($11,  979.91 million) and Volkswagen ($19,  116.05 million),  we see that BMW generates lower NOPAT.
 This suggests lower operating efficiency or higher tax expenses relative to its peers.
-Indeed,  BMW's operating margin is 9.53%,  which is higher than the average of 7.81% but lower than Mercedes-Benz Group AG's margin of 9.72%.
+Indeed,  BMW's [[Operating Margin]] is 9.53%,  which is higher than the average of 7.81% but lower than Mercedes-Benz Group AG's margin of 9.72%.
 1. Higher invested capital: - BMW's invested capital amounts to $189,  676.19 million,   which is relatively high compared to Mercedes-Benz ($178,  307.14 million) and Volkswagen ($128,  847.28 million).
 The higher invested capital indicates significant investments in assets and infrastructure.
 Volkswagen’s low ROIC of 0.95% is attributable to its NOPAT of $3,  457,  515 which is the lowest in the group,  and its higher than average invested capital of $364,  647,  060.
 The combination of high investment and low returns suggests an overinvestment in capital projects or acquisitions that have underperformed.